DE-Solution/dibbuk/README.md

 }
 ```

-Gets the text value of the first occurence of <a href=""> tag and returns it under key "url".
+Gets the text value of the first occurrence of <a href=""> tag and returns it under key "url".

 `<a href="http://one.com">one</a> and <a href="http://two.com">two</a>` returns `Map("url" -> "http://one.com")`

 ###getAttributes

-Gets the text content of all the occurances of an attribute.
+Gets the text content of all the occurrences of an attribute.
 Returns an empty list (`List()`) if no attribute is found in the scraped page.

 Parameters: